|Nutrition Facts (per serving)|

 2 teaspoons black peppercorns, crushed

 2 teaspoons quatre-épices (four spices)

 Gather the ingredients.

-Add 6 tablespoons of the vinegar and cook over low heat, adding the remaining vinegar gradually as the mixture boils.
+Add 6 tablespoons of the vinegar and cook over medium-high heat, adding the remaining vinegar gradually as the mixture boils.

 When thick, transfer chutney to sterilized jars, leaving 1/2 inch of head space.

 Process in a water bath.
 Store in a cool, dark place.

 - To store the chutney, you can either can them in either eight 8-ounce jars or four 16-ounce jars.
 If using the smaller jars, you may need to process in several batches so as to not overcrowd your processing pot.